gsantiago/subtitle.js/README.md

 ## API

-The API is minimal and provide only six pure functions:
+The API is minimal and provides only six pure functions:

 * [`parse`](#parse)
 * [`stringify`](#stringify)